-Certain executives and employees of the Company, including the Chief Executive Officer, are members of the board of managers of LIB and/or have equity investments in LIB.
+Certain executives and employees of the Company, including our Chief Executive Officer, are members of LIB's board of managers and/or have equity investments in LIB.
 The Company entered into a Master Services Agreement dated November 24, 2015, with LIB, a company that engages in research, development, marketing and commercialization of pharmaceutical drugs.
 Subsequently, the Company and LIB have entered into several task orders for the Company to perform clinical trial related services.
-The Company recognized total revenue from LIB of \$2.0 million during the year ended December 31, 2019 in the Company's consolidated statement of operations.
-As of December 31, 2019, the Company had, from LIB, Advanced billings of \$0.5 million in the consolidated balance sheets.
-In addition, the Company had Accounts receivable and unbilled, net from LIB of \$0.3 million in the consolidated balance sheets at December 31, 2019.
+The Company recognized total revenue from LIB of \$2.6 million during the year ended December 31, 2020 in the Company's consolidated statement of operations.
+As of December 31, 2020, the Company had, from LIB, Advanced billings of \$0.7 million in the consolidated balance sheets.
+In addition, the Company had Accounts receivable and unbilled, net from LIB of \$0.3 million in the consolidated balance sheets at December 31, 2020.